Let’s Talk Teen Mental Health

 Phone: 610-820-8451

-Warmline is a confidential 7 days/week telephone support service manned by trained mental health consumers.
-Warmline operates daily but is not able to accept calls between 2-6am.
+Warmline is a confidential telephone support service manned by trained mental health consumers seven days a week.
+It operates daily but cannot accept calls between 2 and 6 a.m.

 National Alliance on Mental Health – Lehigh Valley